aruntheja-3/Ansible-Practice/README.md

 ## Resources
 This tutorial is mostly a combination of a few different Digital Ocean tutorials with my own feedback added in as I went through trial and error.
-Mostly it's a dumbed down version ;-) Here are the links:
+Basically it's a dumbed down version with my trial and error feedback during the process of learning Ansible :-) Here are the links:
 * https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2
 * https://www.digitalocean.com/community/tutorials/how-to-automate-installing-wordpress-on-ubuntu-14-04-using-ansible